This tool was rolled out in batches to users. It ought to appear for everyone now.

 Use a Browser if Possible

-I think it’s easier and faster to see everything if you use a browser.
-This is doable on your phone too, though the clicks may be in different places or in a different order.
+I think it’s easier and faster to see everything if you use a browser with a larger screen.
+This is doable on the mobile app as well, though the clicks may be in different places or in a different order.

 Finding the Right Place to Start